monibf/2D-GC/README.md

 For Linux and all other systems with a bash interpreter:
 - Install python3 if it isn't installed already.
 Please refer to your distro's help documentation for how to do that.
 - Run the `LINUX_INSTALL.sh` script from the project directory.
-This should create a folder, 2D-GC, which contains amongst other things, a `2D-GC` binary.
-Place this entire directory where ever you like and either execute `2D-GC` directly with `./2D-GC/2D-GC` or add a link to it somewhere on the PATH with `ln -s /some/where/on/the/path /where/you/put/2D-GC/2D-GC`
+This will create a binary called `GC-2D` in the project directory, you can run this directly with `./GC-2D` or you can put it somewhere on your path and call it from the command line like any other program.

 ## Uninstallation